PRINCIPLES AND VALUES

 Northlake is an active and caring community that strives to make a difference beyond our walls.
 We take this charge seriously.
 Monthly vigils at the immigration detention center; Share-the-Plate program; Attain Housing Community Suppers; monthly Meaningful Movies in Kirkland – these are just a few of the many ways we put our values into action.

 There are many ways to connect with others at Northlake beyond the Sunday morning worship experience.
 We offer spiritual, educational, social and service activities on an ongoing basis throughout the year.
 All are welcome to explore these opportunities.
-If you would like to learn more, please check out our Committees Information and Groups Information.
+If you would like to learn more, please check out our Committees Information and Groups Information and info on Becoming a Member of Northlake.

 BOARD OF TRUSTEES

 The Board generally meets on the third Monday of each month from 7:00pm to 9:00 pm in the downstairs conference room.
 Members are always welcome to attend.
 Northlake is governed according to the Bylaws and the Guiding Documents.

 HISTORY OF NORTHLAKE